Copyright 2021 IRT Saint Exupéry, https://www.irt-saintexupery.com

 r"""The 2-body astrodynamics problem.

-Predict the motion and position of two massive objects viewed as point particles
+Predict the motion and position of a massive object

 Consider the frame defined by one particle.
 The position :math:`(x, y)` and the